How is Art Therapy used for addiction recovery?

 Forms of Art Therapy

-When you’re first introduced to art therapy, you’re going to be asked which of the arts you are most interested in participating in.
-While these will vary depending on what the art therapist offers, the most common art therapy activities for addiction recovery include:
+When you’re first introduced to this therapy method, you’re going to be asked which of the arts you are most interested in participating in.
+While these will vary depending on what the therapist offers, the most common art therapy activities for addiction recovery include:

 - Creative writing